NU-MSR/crb-makerspace/docs/equipment/laser-cutter.md

 ## Safety

-!!! warning

-    Always ensure proper ventilation before starting the laser cutter.
+- Always ensure proper ventilation before starting the laser cutter.

-!!! warning

-    NEVER leave the laser cutter operating unattended.
+- NEVER leave the laser cutter operating unattended.

-!!! info

-    There is a fire extinguisher by the door of the CRB Makerspace.
+- There is a fire extinguisher by the door of the CRB Makerspace.

 ## Manual